 Hunting dogs may prefer smelling stuff to eating treats.
 So fill up a sock with stinky dried fish, and hide it somewhere for your scent hound to sniff out.
 Terriers love kicking up the dirt, so build a sandbox for some legal digging in the back yard.

 04 of 04

 Training can make your pets happy.
 Dogs rarely work for a living these days.
 Many of them are bored out of their skull!
 Think about it—we humans get to go out in the world, travel to jobs, visit over lunches out with friends, attend theater, whatever, while our dogs stare out the same window 24/7/365.
-Wait, they do get to visit the veterinarian once or twice a year (a good experience for them, right?).
-So we end up with stir-crazy pups who chew through sofas, bark themselves hoarse, chase the... cat and find other creative ways to keep themselves entertained.
+Wait, they do get to visit the veterinarian once or twice a year (good experience for them, right?).
+So we end up with stir-crazy pups who chew through sofas, bark themselves hoarse, chase the cat and find other creative ways to keep themselves entertained.
 What a waste of canine brains!
 Think of training as recreation, fun, a challenge, an opportunity to celebrate your pets’ natural skills and reward them (and you!) by unlocking their full potential.
 We don’t mean dog show contests or circus acts, but just an additional way to communicate that enriches your relationship.

 The key to training is catching your pet in the act of doing something you like, tell the pet you like it, and reward the behavior.
 If you can do this, the pups will turn themselves inside out to find ways to make you happy—and that makes THEM happy.
-Clicker training is one of the fastest, easiest ways to communicate this lesson and you can learn how to clicker train here.
+Clicker training is one of the fastest, easiest ways to communicate this lesson, and you can learn how to clicker train them.